chapter09/blog/_posts/2013-10-22-17-learn-by-youself-or-with-teacher.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Meanwhile, a teacher does own plenty of invaluable experience.
 Though teachers may not be considerate for any students, teachers still cannot be completely replaced.
 They have enough experience to give a student a clear direction when he or she has no idea about their study.
 It's worthwhile and necessary to have a periodic talk with teachers.
 The famous computer scientist Turing has a habit of taking notes during his reading when he got an idea.
 When he collected two or three pages of ideas, he asked his teacher to discuss with him.
-His teacher's advices became  in his lifetime.
+His teacher's advices on Computing Theory had a profound effect on his whole career.
+As we can see, teachers' experience offers an additional opportunity for students to promote themselves.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+A student gains more but takes less time by learning independently, while a teacher can hardly fulfill every students' need.
+Nonetheless, for abundant experience a teacher owns, he or she plays a better role when students ask them for suggestions not for classes.
+With above reasons, it's a fairly reasonable choice for students to study alone and freely, but frequently have a meet with teachers.